 In d Old suggests emending dákṣam to yakṣám (matching the same form in pāda a and found elsewhere with bhujema), but it is hard to see how this error could have arisen.
 I think rather that dákṣa- is used here ironically or sarcastically.
+However, I do believe that yakṣá- in pāda a is indirectly associated with bhujema in d; for disc. see comm. ad VII.88.6.

-On mā with the apparent opt. bhujema, see Hoffmann (Injunk., 95-97), who explains this grammatical anomaly (found several times) as a misinterpr. of expressions with the dat. inf. bhujé.
+On má with the apparent opt. bhujema, see Hoffmann (Injunk., 95-97), who explains this grammatical anomaly (found several times) as a misinterpr. of expressions with the dat. inf. bhujé.